[Anemones East of the Cascade Mts.]

 Piper's anemone is found from the Blue Mts. of northeastern Oregon and southwestern Washington east through central Idaho to Mineral County in Montana.

-The photo above shows a close-up of Piper's anemone as seen near 6150 feet along Forest Service Road #40 several miles north of Misery Springs in the Umatilla National Forest of southeastern Washington...............June 25, 2007.
+The photo above shows a close-up of Piper's anemone as seen near 6150 feet along Forest Service Road #40 several miles north of Misery Springs in the Umatilla National Forest of southeastern Washington..........June 25, 2007.

-The photo above shows a close-up of the leaf of Piper's anemone as seen near 6150 feet along Forest Service Road #40 several miles north of Misery Springs in the Umatilla National Forest of southeastern Washington...............June 25, 2007.
+Two photos showing close-up views of the leaf and flower of Piper's anemone as seen near 6150 feet along Forest Service Road #40 several miles north of Misery Springs in the Umatilla National Forest of southeastern Washington...........June 25, 2007.

 Paul Slichter